ShorelineCrypto/adex_microbot/INSTALL.md

 This step is only required if you are running arbitrage bot.
 This step is not needed for pool bot.

 Arbitrage bot mode needs configuration of CEX API configuration.
 For Cheetahcoin or Nengcoin, nonKYC exchange is the main centralized exchange (CEX) so that API keys/secrets need to be enabled at nonKYC web account first.
-Enable all the API functions except that withdraw coin feature is not needed for now.
+Enable all the API functions except that withdraw access.
+Copy down access key and secret key.

 Run below inside arbbot container: